Sometimes in the process of educating folks on the dynamics of developing a stand-up comedy routine, some of the most basic information can be missed.

 So it is important that comedians develop their “set”, just a like musicians develop their “set” in front of as many different audiences as possible.

-As I mentioned in the beginning part of the “magic” of being a comedian is to be able to deliver stand-up comedy material that appears as if it was just thought of and spontaneous.
+As I mentioned in the beginning. part of the “magic” of being a comedian is to be able to deliver stand-up comedy material that appears as if it was just thought of and is spontaneous.

 That’s an illusion.
 If you don’t believe me…

-Go to a professional comedy show with the same comedians two nights in a row.
+Go to a professional comedy show featuring the same comedians two nights in a row.
 You will see exactly what I am talking about.